Anttwo/SuGaR/README.md

 ```shell
 python run_viewer.py -p <path to the .ply file>
 ```
 This command will redirect you to a local URL.
 Click on the link to open the viewer in your browser.
+Click the icons on the top right to switch between the different representations (hybrid representation, textured mesh, wireframe mesh).
+Use the mouse to rotate the scene, and the mouse wheel to zoom in and out.

 <div align="center" >
 <img src="./media/examples/viewer_example.png" alt="viewer_example.png" width="800"/>